 Analysis and design of domestic and international logistics systems.
-Topics include transportation, warehousing, inventory control, materials handling and packaging, and plant and warehouse locations within and between firms.
-Emphasis on concepts and practices that provide firms with global competitive advantage.
+Topics include transportation, warehousing, inventory control, materials handling and packaging, and plant and warehouse locations within

 COURSE MATERIALS:

 Text: John J. Coyle, C. John Langley, Brian Gibson, Robert A. Novack, and Edward J. Bardi, Supply Chain Management: A Logistics Perspective.
 9th Edition: Thomson Southwestern, ISBN-10: 0538479183; ISBN-13: 978-0538479189.
 NOTE: While there is an international edition available, be aware the order of the chapters as well as some of the content differs.
 If you choose to use the international version, you are responsible for identifying the differences and studying accordingly.